GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

  https://your_account_alias.signin.aws.amazon.com/console/
  To verify the sign-in link for IAM users for your account, open the IAM console and check under AWS Account Alias on the dashboard.

+## VPC & DB

+1. Your DB instance is most likely in a **virtual private cloud (VPC)**; some legacy instances are not in a VPC.
+The security group rules you need to connect to a DB instance depend on whether your DB instance is in a **default VPC**, in a **user-defined VPC**, or **outside of a VPC**.
+The follow list describes the rules for each VPC option:
+  - **Default VPC** — If you specify the default VPC when you create the DB instance:
+    - You must create a VPC security group that authorizes connections from the application or service to the Amazon RDS DB instance with the database.
+Note that you must use the Amazon EC2 API or the Security Group option on the VPC Console to create VPC security groups.
+For information, see below: Create a VPC Security Group.
+    - You must specify the default DB subnet group.
+If this is the first DB instance you have created in the region, Amazon RDS will create the default DB subnet group when it creates the DB instance.
+  - **User-defined VPC** — If specify a user-defined VPC when you create a DB instance:
+    - You must create a VPC security group that authorizes connections from the application or service to the Amazon RDS DB instance with the database.
+Note that you must use the Amazon EC2 API or the Security Group option on the VPC Console to create VPC security groups.
+For information, see below: Create a VPC Security Group..
+     - The VPC must meet certain requirements in order to host DB instances, such as having at least two subnets, each in a separate availability zone.
+For information, see Amazon RDS and Amazon Virtual Private Cloud (VPC).
+     - You must specify a DB subnet group that defines which subnets in that VPC can be used by the DB instance.
+For information, see the DB Subnet Group section in Working with a DB Instance in a VPC.
+   - **No VPC** — if your AWS account does not have a default VPC, and you do not specify a user-defined VPC:
+     - You must create a DB security group that authorizes connections from the devices and Amazon RDS instances running the applications or utilities that will access the databases in the DB instance.
+For more information, see Working with DB Security Groups.

 ## Determine DB requirements

  The basic building block of Amazon RDS is the **DB instance.**